vmdevlpr/maze/README.md

 This is a maze game project.

-You can try it on http://www.andresd.ru/maze/
-Code is compatible with PHP5 and later versions
+You can try the latest releas on http://www.andresd.ru/maze/ Some betta versions can be found on http://www.andresd.ru/mazeb/ (now there's a version with better mobile compatibility) Code is compatible with PHP5 and later versions

 aMaze generates web page with a maze.